-Explore country where rivers run through wild landscapes and snowcapped mountains line the horizons.
+In Idaho, fishing, rafting and hiking are never far away.
 Larger-than-life Idaho will keep you busy.
-Raft the whitecapped rapids, ski down endless slopes, catch a bounty of fish from the waterways or just take a stroll and absorb all the beauty.
+Raft the whitecapped rapids, ski down endless slopes, catch a bounty of fish from the waterways or take a stroll and absorb it all.

-Even Idaho’s largest city, Boise, retains its natural beauty, with views of the Rocky Mountains beyond the glittering skyline.
+Idaho’s biggest city, Boise, wonderfully juxtaposes an elegant skyline against a mountain backdrop.
 Although outdoor recreation beckons just beyond, there’s plenty to do within the city as well.
 Tour the many museums and art galleries, dine in chic restaurants, partake in the microbrewery culture or enjoy the scenery along the Boise River Greenbelt.
 To the east, small cities like Pocatello and Idaho Falls provide welcoming base camps for adventures in the nearby mountains and rivers.
 In North Idaho, the city of Coeur d’Alene is bejeweled by more than 55 glacial lakes.

-Although only 1 percent of Yellowstone National Park lies in Idaho along the state’s eastern border, the Gem State serves as a welcoming gateway to this legendary park, known for its geological formations and stupefying geysers.
+Got geysers?
+One percent of Yellowstone National Park lies within Idaho’s eastern border, but the Gem State serves as a welcoming gateway to this legendary park.
 Within the state, Shoshone Falls is an epic natural wonder, known as the “Niagara Falls of the West.”
 These roaring waters tumble 212 feet.
 After taking in the views, enjoy the surrounding park.
 An otherworldly landscape greets visitors at the Craters of the Moon National Monument & Preserve, where visitors can explore a 600-square-mile lava field.
-Formed by volcanic eruptions thousands of years ago, strange formations line the trails.